|Lake and Lake Depth Maps|

 Sportsman’s Connection in Superior has two products of interest.
 The first is a series of six regional guidebooks that cover Wisconsin.
 In addition to bathymetric maps, each guide contains a wealth of local fishing information and DNR stocking and survey data.
 They also produce a CD-ROM containing over 1000 lake maps in digital format.

 Finally, also worth mentioning is the popular Delorme Atlas and Gazetteer of Wisconsin.
 Although the relatively small scale of the atlas (1:150,000) does not lend itself to showing a great amount of detail, the Delorme maps do show public boat landings across the state.
-For additional online boat landing information, visit the Wisconsin DNR's Boat Access and Shore Fishing Web mapping application.
+For additional online boat landing information, visit the Wisconsin DNR's Boat Access and Shore Fishing page.